Ashenafi-Bancha/Final-Project-1/docs/srs.md

 ### C. Donation Processing
 - **FR08**: The system shall allow donors to donate any amount of money to a campaign.
 - **FR09**: The system shall support secure donation payment processing through an   	external payment gateway.
 - **FR10**: The system shall allow donors to leave comments or messages on their donations.
 - **FR11**: The system shall record and store donation transactions for transparency and reporting

+### C. Donation Processing
+- **FR08**: The system shall allow donors to donate any amount of money to a campaign.
+- **FR09**: The system shall support secure donation payment processing through an   	external payment gateway.
+- **FR10**: The system shall allow donors to leave comments or messages on their donations.
+- **FR11**: The system shall record and store donation transactions for transparency and reporting

 ## 2.4.2.
 Non-Functional Requirements